 Each baby is different and each session is different.
-Session times range between 1.5-3+ hours depending on how sleepy, calm and patient your newborn is.
+Full newborn session times range between 1.5-3+ hours depending on how sleepy, calm and patient your newborn is.
 Sometimes the sessions can go very smoothly from one transition to the next and other times, your newborn needs a little more calming and soothing.
-During the session, there will be a point when your newborn may be fussy and hungry - this is NORMAL.
+During the session, there will be a point when your newborn or sibling or partner may be fussy and hungry - this is NORMAL.
 We will take a little break for some much needed soothing and eating and start again when they are ready.
 A documentary newborn session will be about 1-1.5 hours.

-When should I feed baby before the session?
+When should I feed my baby before the session?

-Please feed your newborn about 20 minutes before I arrive at your home or at my home when I am setting up for you.
-If you live close in Camarillo, you can feed at your home and head over as soon as your are done.
+Please feed your newborn about 20 minutes before I arrive at your home.
 The milk drunk state is what we are shooting for and we will always allow more time for feeding, cuddling and diaper changes throughout the shoot.

 what if my baby is fussy during the session?
 What if he/she does not fall asleep?

 Please do not worry about this issue, all babies are fussy from time to time.
 I will work as hard as I can with various soothing methods to calm your newborn.
 We can take breaks, warm her/him back up, swaddle them, unswaddle, whatever your newborn needs to be comfortable.
-I will have ocean/white noise playing on my phone and a portable heater to make your newborn feel like they are back in the womb!
 If your newborn is just happy to be up and will not go to sleep no matter what we try, then I will still get some amazing shots with their eyes open.
 In fact, I try to take shots during every newborn session with the babies eyes open and most of the time the parents choose those for their announcement!
 So have faith that whatever beautiful state your newborn is in - that we will capture her/him just as they are- awesome and new to the world!

-What do we need to bring to the session or have ready at our home?
+What do we need to have ready at our home?

-Please bring anything from your diaper bag you might need to change your newborn multiple times, a pacifier if your newborn takes one (this can help immensely, but do not worry if he/she does not take one), any quilts, blankets, headbands, or hats you might have bought for the session or items your extended family members gave you for your new arrival.
+Please have any quilts, blankets, headbands, or hats you might have bought for the session or items your extended family members gave you for your new arrival.
 We all have an Auntie that quilts, right?
-Please bring any onesies, outfits or dresses you would like to use.
-I will have a variety of diaper covers, swaddles, bonnets, headbands, and even bowtie for us to use.
+Please have ready any onesies, outfits or dresses you would like to use.
+I will have a variety of diaper covers, swaddles, bonnets, headbands, and even bowties for us to use.